Is the Cloud Answer to Everything?

 Here are a few best practices that can help improve security during and after cloud migrations:

 1. Develop a Plan– Planning before migration and executing successfully is essential.
-Use automated tools and optimization, and outline the expertise, resources, and tooling you need to get started.
+Use automated tools and optimization to outline the expertise, resources, and tooling you need to start.

 2. Start Small- To reduce the fear and accelerate cloud adoption, start with an automatic workload lift and shift over in small portions.